-Cancer World established a program to encourage high-quality reporting on cancer.
-Print, broadcast and new media journalists are invited to apply for a CancerWorld Journalist Grant that will enable them complete a reporting project on a particular topic relating to cancer.
+The Cancer World Journalist Grant encourages high-quality reporting on cancer.
+The Grant will enable print, broadcast and new media journalists to complete a reporting project on a particular topic relating to cancer.
 We are looking for projects that explore systemic issues that have a significant impact on cancer patients and that provide comprehensive coverage on the topic rather than short spot-reports from the field.

 Who can apply for a Cancer World Journalist Grant?

 The grant is open to print, broadcast and new media journalists.
 Preference will be given to early- to mid-career journalists who are based in Europe and are freelancers.

 What do the winners of the Cancer World Journalist Grant receive?

 The amount of grant awarded will depend on the specific proposal.
 Journalists will be asked to give details on the amount they are requesting in their proposal.
 The maximum grant available is 5,000 euros.
 The grant will be paid in two instalments, half in advance and the remainder on submission of the principal material for publication or broadcast.

 Recipients of the grant will be required to complete their project within an agreed time-frame and submit their articles, radio reports or videos for publication in Cancer World.